-For information, dates and methods of submission of the coursework marks and sample, please refer to the Cambridge Handbook and Sample Database www.cie.org.uk/samples
+For information, dates and methods of submission of the coursework marks and sample, please refer to the Cambridge Handbook and sample database at www.cambridgeinternational.org/samples

 Scores for both performances and compositions should be included.
 Please note that material for Performing and for Composing must be submitted in separate packages.